 HTC in the clear in Blighty

-couple of successful injunction bids against Samsung, Apple has suffered a serious setback in Britain.
+After a couple of successful injunction bids against Samsung, Apple has suffered a serious setback in Britain.

 In a case filed against HTC, alleging patent infringement, the High Court ruled that three out of four Apple patents were invalid, while the fourth was valid, but not infringed upon.